sdaza/track-congress-tweets/README.md

 ![](figures/hist_polarity.png)

 The average of the polarity score is 0.11.
 This mean that on average each tweet is rather neutral, although includes slightly more positive words.
-Democrats seems to have a higher proportion of *neutral* and negative words than Republicans.
+Democrats seems to have a higher proportion of *neutral* and negative words than Republicans, what is confirm by comparing average polarity by party:  0.07 among Democrats, and 0.17 for Republicans.

 ![](figures/trend_polarity.png)